 The Commissioners to the Inuvialuit-Inupiat Polar Bear Management Agreement in the Southern Beaufort Sea have recommended non-invasive population survey methods for the SB subpopulation.
 In 2017 an aerial survey method was tested, but failed to produce a robust population estimate.
 A genetic mark-recapture survey was designed instead, encompassing the SB and NB subpopulations.
 The first year of field work was 2019, with three to four years of fieldwork planned in total.
-The 2020 field season was postponed due to the Covid-19 pandemic.
+The 2020 field season was postponed due to the Covid-19 pandemic, but resumed in 2021.
+Discussions are ongoing about the possible inclusion of additional marks for this survey using fecal samples and eDNA from polar bear tracks.
+In 2020, the Joint Secretariat hired contractors to develop a potential framework for incorporating IK into an Integrated Population Model (IPM) for SB and NB polar bears, with a focus on incorporating IK as a source of information.